Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Black Hole Perturbation Theory

 For a generic $\ell$ neither of the two solutions $u_1(x)$ and $u_2(x)$ in Eq.\eqref{Scalar Linear Independent Solutions} is regular at the event horizon $x=1$.
 Instead, one obtains a regular solution by combining the two,

 The corresponding full theory solution then reads

 Now, we keep $\ell$ generic and do the asymptotic expansion of the full theory solution at the asymptotic infinity,

 where $c_1, c_2,\ldots$ are the coefficients given in Eq.~\eqref{Frobenius Coefficients}.
-For generic non-integer and non-half-integer $\ell$, the first series describes PN correction to the source $r^{\ell}$, while the second series describes the BH response.
+For generic noninteger and non-half-integer $\ell$, the first series describes the PN correction to the source $r^{\ell}$, while the second series describes the BH response.
 Importantly, these two asymptotic series never mix.
 This is a celebrated success of the analytic continuation.

 Now we take the physical limit $\ell \in \mathbb{N}$.
 The source series then exactly reduces to our results obtained with the diagrammatic method.
 The response part, however, vanishes since $\Gamma(-\ell)\rightarrow \infty$ when $\ell \in \mathbb{N}$.